-Designers often recommend a textured ceiling when you want to make a large room feel smaller and cozier, and they also recommend texturing as a method of soundproofing.
+Designers often recommend a textured ceiling when you want to make a large room feel warmer and cozier, and they also recommend some textures for soundproofing.
 Neither of these are the number-one reason for choosing texturing over a smooth ceiling, though.
 The fact that texturing hides defects, such as cracks and imperfectly taped drywall seams, is what makes it so popular.

 Contrary to what you might expect, a smooth ceiling costs more than a textured one, and that's because a smooth ceiling takes more work.
 Fixr's 2020 prices for a popcorn ceiling show a maximum of $440, while prices for a smooth ceiling top out at $545.
 Keep in mind, though, that while you might save money and work at the outset by choosing a textured ceiling, you won't in the long run because texturing collects dirt and requires more frequent cleaning.

 Construction Pro Tips identifies four different texturing styles, and there are many more that the website doesn't mention, such as slap brush, stipple (crow's foot) and fish scale.
 The texturing material could be regular drywall mud, topping compound, vinyl or even styrofoam, and the texture pattern is characteristic of the application method.
 The most common methods include:

 - Skip troweling.
 This is a rough, featureless texture created by applying joint compound unevenly with a drywall knife.
 It's unsophisticated, but it does a great job of hiding ceiling defects.